-“ Mamady has strong professional networks across West Africa.
-He has led international trading companies and has worked for large US entities in the private and public sectors.
-Mamady founded the US-Guinea Chamber of Commerce, and the N'ko Institute. ”
+“ 1940-2018.
+Mamady had strong professional networks across West Africa.
+He led international trading companies and worked for large US entities in the private and public sectors.
+He founded the US-Guinea Chamber of Commerce, and the N'ko Institute. ”

-Mamady Doumbouya left Guinea for the United States in the 1960s.
+Mamady left Guinea for the United States in the 1960s.
 He attended the Wharton School at the University of Pennsylvania in Philadelphia, where he graduated with a degree in information systems management and decision sciences.
-Mamady has strong kinship ties and professional networks across West Africa.
-He has led international trading companies and has worked for major US corporations including EDS.
+Mamady had strong kinship ties and professional networks across West Africa.
+He led international trading companies and worked for major US corporations including EDS.

-He is also an experienced developer and manager of real estate properties, with multiple properties in the US and Guinea.
-Mamady’s understanding of international operations and administrative frameworks in West Africa supports JOBOMAX / American Homebuilders of West Africa's effective negotiation of cultural and bureaucratic protocols in the field.
-He is a leader in the Guinean Diaspora community, and a long-time proponent of local language literacy through the N'Ko Institute, which he founded.
+He was also an experienced developer and manager of real estate properties, with multiple properties in the US and Guinea.
+Mamady’s understanding of international operations and administrative frameworks in West Africa supported JOBOMAX / American Homebuilders of West Africa's effective negotiation of cultural and bureaucratic protocols in the field.
+He was a leader in the Guinean Diaspora community, and a long-time proponent of local language literacy through the N'Ko Institute, which he founded.